i2p/i2p.www/i2p2www/spec/proposals/148-eddsa-blake2b-ed25519.rst

 Common Structure Data Lengths
 -----------------------------

-The following applies to both new signature types.
+The following applies to the new signature type.

 ==================================  =============